Director of Counseling and Student Wellness

-Michael Siembor is a Staff Psychologist and Coordinator of Community Provider Relations and Campus Outreach.
-He completed his undergraduate degree at the University of Notre Dame and is currently finishing his dissertation to complete his Ph.D. in Counseling Psychology from the University at Albany, State University of New York.
-He has particular interests in working with students as they transition into the college lifestyle, individuals involved in the arts, and individuals from traditionally underserved and underrepresented populations.
-He uses a generalist approach, but pulls heavily from psychoanalytic and humanistic frameworks.
+Michael Siembor is a staff psychologist and assistant director.
+He completed his undergraduate degree at the University of Notre Dame and received his Ph.D. in counseling psychology from the University at Albany, State University of New York.
+He has particular interests in working with students as they transition into college, individuals involved in the arts, and individuals from traditionally underserved and underrepresented populations.
+He uses a generalist approach, but pulls heavily from interpersonal and humanistic frameworks.
 His research and professional interests include clinical supervision, assessment, and community mental health.
 Michael enjoys reading a good book, writing, running, and playing his clarinet.

 Rebecca Berger is a staff psychologist.
 She completed her undergraduate degree at The State University of New York at Geneseo and her PhD in clinical psychology at Hofstra University.
 The foundation of her theoretical orientation is cognitive-behavioral, however, she approaches therapy integratively utilizing interventions from Acceptance and Commitment Therapy, Dialectical Behavior Therapy, mindfulness-based approaches, and interpersonal process.
 Her professional interests include trauma, substance use, student veterans, and fostering healthy relationships.
 Rebecca enjoys spending time with her family and friends, reading, baking, and traveling.